 The difference between a good and excellent PM is thinking beyond their own job role.
 Instead of thinking “how can technology help me to my job better,” start to consider how technology can empower your teams.
 This might involve listening to your team members on their specific needs and pain points.
 After all, technology is only powerful if it can be used by people executing the work.

 12. Builds Trust

 At the end of the day, what’s in the foundation of a high-performing team?
 It’s trust.
 While it can be challenging to build trust in construction due to the high turnover and project-based nature of the industry, it’s essential quality to reduce risk.

 When team members can trust a construction project manager, it creates a culture of honesty and transparency – affecting everything from communication to motivation.
 In addition to building the mental and emotional well being of workers, trust can make teams more productive.
 Eventually, all teams will hit an issue or come to a disagreement.
 The teams that will move forward and become stronger are the ones with a solid basis of trust.

-Furthermore, construction project managers who build trust with their clients and partners will only help to build stronger projects and companies.
+Furthermore, PMs who build trust with their clients and partners will only help to build stronger projects and companies.

 Top Construction Resources for a Construction Project Manager